Naviya2/LeoMediaSearchBot/README.md

 * `DATABASE_URI`: [mongoDB](https://www.mongodb.com) URI.
 Get this value from [mongoDB]
 * `DATABASE_NAME`: Name of the database in [mongoDB](https://www.mongodb.com)
 * `BOT_OWNER` : user id of the owner
+* `SESSION` : A session name for save users in db.
+* `BOT_USERNAME` : Bot' username .
+Get it from botfather..
+* `UPDATES_CHANNEL`: Username or ID of channel.
+Without subscribing this channel users cannot use bot.

 ### Optional Variables
 * `COLLECTION_NAME`: Name of the collections.
 Defaults to Telegram_files.
 If you going to use same database, then use different collection name for each bot